wygulmage/xmobar/readme.md

       than this value will be truncated.
     - Long option: `--maxwidth`
     - Default: 0 (no maximum width)
+- `-e` _string_ Maximum width ellipsis
+    - Ellipsis to be added to the field when it has reached its max width.
+    - Long option: `--maxwidthellipsis`
+    - Default: "" (no ellipsis)
 - `-w` _number_ Fixed field width
     - All fields will be set to this width, padding or truncating as needed.